Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Preprocessing Schemes for Two-stage Framework

 \subsection{Randomized BCGS}

-To enhance the stability of the pre-processing scheme based on BCGS-PIP (especially for the ill-conditioned basis vectors generated by MPK), we consider a randomized BCGS scheme shown in Figure~\ref{algo:incRand} as our pre-processing algorithm.
+To enhance the stability of the pre-processing scheme based on BCGS-PIP, we consider a randomized BCGS scheme shown in Figure~\ref{algo:incRand} as our pre-processing algorithm.
 This algorithm sketches the big panel, but $s$ basis vectors at a time.
-In order to ensure the stability, we orthogonalize the sketched vectors $\widehat{\mathbf{v}}_{\ell+1:t+1}$ using BCGS2 with Householder intra-block orthogonalization.
-Similar randomized BCGS algorithms were discussed in~\cite{Balabanov:2021:block}.
-We used this randomized algorithm as the pre-processing scheme for the two-satage BCGS2, in order to maintain the well-conditioning of the big panel $\widehat{Q}_{\ell+1:t+}$ and obtain the overall $\mathcal{O}(\epsilon)$ orthogonality error of $Q_{1:t+1}$.
+To ensure stability, we orthogonalize the sketched vectors $\widehat{\mathbf{v}}_{\ell+1:t+1}$ using BCGS2 with Householder intra-block orthogonalization.
+Similar randomized block orthogonalization algorithms were discussed in~\cite{Balabanov:2021:block,Balabanov:2022:GMRES,Higgins:2025}.
+We used this randomized algorithm as the pre-processing scheme for the two-stage BCGS2, in order to maintain the well-conditioning of the big panel $\overline{Q}_{\ell+1:t+1}$ and obtain the overall $\mathcal{O}(\epsilon)$ orthogonality error of $Q_{1:t+1}$.